Table of ContentsNew Jersey Domestic Violence Restraining Orders: Introduction

 The Order bars contact with the plaintiff in public places such as a mall, restaurant or movie theater.
 If the defendant and the plaintiff accidentally happen to be at the same location, the defendant must do whatever is necessary to avoid contact with the plaintiff.
 This could require the defendant to leave the area to avoid being charged with violating the order.
 A restraining order may also bar such contact with persons associated with the plaintiff.
 These other persons can include the plaintiff's family members, friends, or other persons in the household.

 A restraining order may grant the plaintiff exclusive possession of any residence that the parties shared.
-At the same time, it can require the defendant to continue making rent or mortgage payments on the property.
+To make matters worse, it can require the defendant to continue making rent or mortgage payments on the property.
 What this means is that if the parties had been living together, the defendant must leave the home and make arrangements to live elsewhere.
 This requires that the defendant pay for the new location as well as continue to pay costs for the original residence.

 If the parties have minor children together, the Order may grant the plaintiff temporary custody of the children.
 The Order may entirely eliminate or severely restrict the duration and circumstances of the defendant's contact with his or her own children.

 Person subject to a Domestic Violence Restraining Order are barred from purchasing or possessing firearms, or obtaining a firearms purchasers' permit.
 N.J.S.
 2C:25-21d(1)(b) allows a judge issuing a restraining order may authorize a search for and seizure of firearms the defendant may have, and transfer those firearms to the county prosecutor.
 The county proseutor may later seek the permanent forfeiture of any firearms seized, and revocation of any firearms purchasers' permit (FID card) issued that the defendant may have.
 Following such seizure, N.J.S.
 2C:25-21d(3) requires the prosecutor either to return the firearms to to the owner within forty-five days, or to ask the court within that time to grant an order forfeiting the weapons.